 “I have other issues besides Skin Picking!”

 That’s OK!
 I am a qualified counselor with years of experience helping people with a wide range of mental health issues.
-Many who also have skin picking disorder, and many who don’t have any body focused repetitive behaviors.
+Many who also have skin picking disorder (Excoriation), and many who don’t have any body focused repetitive behaviors.
 Anxiety, Depression, Grief, Trauma, Relationship Problems, Self Esteem, Shame, School/Work issues, Life Transitions, the list goes on.
 If you happen to struggle with something that I do not believe I can competently address, I will be honest with you and help you get the treatment that you need.
 I help each client as a whole person, you are so much more than your skin.
 But, I balance this with also helping you manage the skin picking if that is what you want.